Hang-Hu/griffin-profile-enum/README.md

-# griffin-profile-enum
+# Griffin enum profiling
-## spec
-## user guide

-## spec
+## Function

-### define
-enum value check in griffin means checking all value of the enum from avro file or hive table and return a calculate result to user.
+Compute the ocurrence possibility of each enum in a column of a data set.

-### Main business process
+## Main business process
 ![Business_Process_image](doc/image/enumvalue-check-spec.png)

 ## Demo

 ### Source data

+Avro is used as source data, containing both schema and data.

 [How to generate avro file](How-to-generate-avro-file.md)